-2009 - The Texas Higher Education Coordinating Board (THECB) in its report, "Projecting the Need for Veterinary Medical Education in Texas," recommended that the CVM expand its veterinary student enrollment.
+This is a long-term plan and solution to the needs of the animal industries that are critical to the health of this state.
+We are asking animal industry leaders to partner with us and help recruit, train, and ensure the success of the very best students in Texas. - The Texas Higher Education Coordinating Board (THECB) in its report, "Projecting the Need for Veterinary Medical Education in Texas," recommended that the CVM expand its veterinary student enrollment.
 Further, the THECB concluded that Texas needs could be met best and most cost effectively at Texas A&M without building another veterinary college in Texas.

-2009 - The American Veterinary Medical Association's (AVMA) Council on Education (COE) noted that the CVM could not add one more DVM student in their current educational facilities without adversely affecting their education.
+- The American Veterinary Medical Association's (AVMA) Council on Education (COE) noted that the CVM could not add one more DVM student in their current educational facilities without adversely affecting their education.

-2010 - A university study of facilities concluded that three of the CVM's six major buildings were in poor condition, and the other three were in below average condition.
+- A university study of facilities concluded that three of the CVM's six major buildings were in poor condition, and the other three were in below average condition.

-2010 - A joint proposal prepared by Drs.
+- A joint proposal prepared by Drs.
 Jason Osterstock and Dan Posey regarding the development of the CVM's Professional Student Training Programs and Recruitment Strategies in the Texas Panhandle and infrastructure development has been under discussion with CVM stakeholders ever since.

-2010 - Discussions with West Texas A&M (Dr. Dean Hawkins) gained momentum regarding the pipeline for large animal veterinarians to return to West Texas and a strategic partnership to accomplish that goal.
+- Discussions with West Texas A&M (Dr. Dean Hawkins) gained momentum regarding the pipeline for large animal veterinarians to return to West Texas and a strategic partnership to accomplish that goal.

-2011 - The new Veterinary & Biomedical Education Building (VBEC) was identified as the top construction priority at Texas A&M University.
+- The new Veterinary & Biomedical Education Building (VBEC) was identified as the top construction priority at Texas A&M University.

-2011 - Texas A&M University Legislative TRB request to fund new CVM educational facilities was denied/not funded, but because of the importance of the project, the Texas A&M University System approved \$120 million from Permanent University Funds (PUF) to fund construction of VBEC and Small Animal Hospital expansion.
+- Texas A&M University Legislative Tuition Revenue Bond (TRB) request to fund new CVM educational facilities was denied/not funded, but because of the importance of the project, the Texas A&M University System approved \$120 million from Permanent University Funds (PUF) to fund construction of the VBEC and the Small Animal Hospital expansion.